zephyr/latex-keyboard/README.markdown

 ## Purpose

-The “keyboard” package provides a single command `\drawkeyboard` to print a special keyboard layout.
+The “keyboard” package provides a single command `\keyboard` to print a special keyboard layout.

 ## How to Compile